ALIGNED INCENTIVES

 $BURN isn't a memecoin and it isn't a yield token.
 It's the economic anchor of an emerging platform of on-chain games.
 Every game must:

-• Route a percentage of revenue to the $BURN contract
+• Route a percentage of all revenue to the $BURN contract on Ethereum mainnet · across every game in the family, rake stays bridge-free

 • Use pull-payment patterns (no stranded funds)